digitaldrummerj/digitaldrummerj.me/content/posts/2022/021422-hugo-get-started.md

 ---
 categories: ["blogging", "hugo"]
 date: 2022-02-14T13:00:00Z
-published: false
+published: true
-title: "Creating a Blog Using Hugo"
+title: "Create a Blog Using Hugo"
 url: '/create-blog-with-hugo'
 ---

-Are you ready to start blogging?
+Are you ready to capturing and sharing your knowledge with others by creating a blog?

-Do you want to create your blog using [Hugo](https://gohugo.io/)?

-If yes, then this series of post on Hugo is what you are looking for.
+Then this series on [Hugo](https://gohugo.io/) is what you are looking for.
 Even if you have never used or heard of Hugo you will be able to create your blog and deploy it.

 In this series of post on Hugo, we are going to build a full blog based on this website.
-By the end of the series, you will be able to add posts, have a page to view past post by date/category/tag, have an rss feed so people can subscribe tonyour blog, be able to add pages such as contact, search and about plus we will dig into  several useful Hugo features to take some of the work out of creating your blog and post.
+By the end of the series, you will be able to add posts, have a page to view past post by date/category/tag, have an rss feed so people can subscribe to your blog, be able to add pages such as contact, search and about plus we will dig into  several useful Hugo features to take some of the work out of creating your blog and post.

 If you have not heard of Hugo before, Hugo is a static site generator.
 A static site generator renders your content into HTML files and you only have to deploy the HTML to your web server.
 No database is needed.
 No fancy hosting service.
 No Wordpress site.
 In fact, you can run your site using GitHub pages for free.